feftywacky/Thrawn/README.md

 # ThrawnEngine
 IN DEVELOPMENT <br>
-ThrawnEngine is UCI Compliant (does NOT contain its own GUI)
+ThrawnEngine is UCI Compliant (does NOT contain its own GUI) Requires a GUI engine such as CuteChess, Arena GUI, Scid vs PC etc.

 chess engine in c++ that uses a bitboard data structure and a piece square tables evaluation (nnue in the future)